MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/step-by-step-guides/how-to-run-attack-simulations-for-your-team.md

 ---
-title: How to run attack simulations for your team.
+title: How to run attack simulations for your team
-description: The steps to send an Attack Simulation payload to your target users for your team or organization. search.product: search.appverid: ms.prod: m365-security
+description: The steps to send an Attack Simulation payload to your target users for your team or organization for training. search.product: search.appverid: ms.prod: m365-security